How to start a frozen yogurt business: a 10-step guide

 - Design a "buy nine, get one free" loyalty punch card.

 Most frozen yogurt shops price by weight.
 A common range is $0.55 to $0.75 per ounce.
 This model is fair to customers and protects your profits.
-Some new owners price too low to attract traffic, but this can make it difficult to be profitable.
+Pricing too low to attract traffic makes it difficult to cover rent and labor.

 An alternative is to charge a fixed price per cup size, like $5 for a small and $7 for a medium.
-This is simpler for customers.
-However, it can be less profitable if people load up on heavy toppings like gummy bears or cheesecake bites.
+This is simpler for customers but less profitable when people load up on heavy toppings.

 To find your sweet spot, visit three local competitors.
 Buy a standard cup from each and weigh it to calculate their effective price per ounce.
-This gives you real data to base your own pricing on, ensuring you are competitive but profitable.
+This gives you real data to base your own pricing on.

 Here are 4 immediate steps to take: